We talk to senior and junior artists on why mentorship is so important in the visual effects industry.

-That’s when you’ll discover that despite the intense hands on nature of learning visual effects, most schools just don’t give you that much personalised time.
-Rather than going with a name brand school, it’s worth taking the time to look for individualised programs that will give you more time with top artists who match your chosen specialty.
+That’s when you’ll discover that despite the intense hands on nature of learning visual effects, most schools just don’t give you that much personalized time.
+Rather than going with a name brand school, it’s worth taking the time to look for individualized programs that will give you more time with top artists who match your chosen specialty.

 Don’t discount online programs either - this is often the easiest way to connect with artists who are still actively working in the industry but teaching on the side.
 Remember: ultimately studio employers don’t care where you went to school, but how skilled you actually are.
 If you decide to learn animation online through a one on one mentoring program, you’ll also be saving a pile of money, because you’re only paying for the teacher you want, rather than an entire syllabus and faculty who may not be relevant to what you want to learn.

 Getting 1-on-1 training also enables you to learn at your own pace, and at your own time.
 This is even more crucial if you’re a career changer, or supporting yourself while you learn animation at home.
 You’ll be able to schedule a time that works for you and give yourself more time ironing out your weak points or powering up your strengths.
 Your education won’t be generalized and applicable to an entire class, it’ll be tailored just to you.